LordShiroe/agente-toolkit/examples/rag-example.md

 } from 'agente-toolkit';
 import type { Document, SourceConfig, RetrievalConfig } from 'agente-toolkit';

 // 1.
-Create an embedder (NoOpEmbedder auto-selects best available: Transformers.js or hash-based fallback) const embedder = new NoOpEmbedder();
+Create an embedder (LocalEmbedder uses Transformers.js locally - no API keys needed) const embedder = new LocalEmbedder();

 // 2.
 Create a vector store and populate it with documents const vectorStore = new InMemoryVectorStore(embedder);